HarperDB/documentation/docs/technical-details/reference/resource.md

 When a resource is accessed as a data source:

 * `requestContext` - For resources that are acting as a data source for another resource, this provides access to the context of the resource that is making a request for data from the data source resource.
+Note that it is generally not recommended to rely on this context.
+The resolved data may be used fulfilled many different requests, and relying on this first request context may not be representative of future requests.
+Also, source resolution may be triggered by various actions, not just specified endpoints (for example queries, operations, studio, etc.), so make sure you are not relying on specific request context information.

 ### `operation(operationObject: Object, authorize?: boolean): Promise<any>`